 The federal government, Tri-Agency and FRQ announced some grant extensions and support for research trainees and staff due to COVID-19.
 How is this implemented at McGill? *Updated November 17, 2020*

 Please read how McGill is implementing some Tri-Agency and FRQ grant extensions due to COVID-19 (as of November 17, 2020) here.
 This document aims to summarize how announcements from the federal granting councils (CIHR, NSERC and SSHRC), the federal government and announcements from the FRQ may mitigate the effects of the research closure on research grants, and, in turn, on principal investigator support for research trainees and staff at McGill.

 What are US funding agencies doing during this situation?

 For information about US Federal agencies, please refer to COGR's FAQs and Resources on COVID-19's Impact to Federal Awards or this summary of all US federal agency responses to the COVID-19 pandemic.

 Impact on research with animals + humans

 The Research Ethics Board (REB) office continues to maintain all regular services, to the best of their ability, remotely and/or virtually.
 Turnaround time for some reviews may be delayed, as Faculty who are also REB members are busy dealing with changes to their teaching and research responsibilities.
-Requests for just-in-time research directly related to COVID-19 will be prioritized and dealt with as efficiently as possible.
 For more details about changes to projects involving human participants, please click HERE.
-Please also check the REB website.

 Can I continue to submit new, renewal and amendment requests for research involving human participants?